-Hobbes discussed the train of our thoughts, dividing them into regulated and unguided mental discourse; see Chapter 3 of Leviathan.
+Hobbes discusses the train of our thoughts, dividing them into regulated and unguided mental discourse in Chapter 3 of Leviathan.

-Locke discussed ideas of reflection, and isolated our ability to abstract as an important psychological capacity for philosophical purposes.
+Locke discusses ideas of reflection and isolates our ability to abstract as an important psychological capacity for philosophical purposes.

-For Hume, connections among ideas were either resemblance, contiguity, or cause and effect relations.
-But, Hume did not insist that these categories were comprehensive.
+For Hume, connections among ideas are either resemblance, contiguity, or cause and effect relations.
+None of these earlier philosophers insist that these categories are comprehensive.

-All of these philosophers proceeded empirically, looking at our psychological processes and generalizing.
+All of them proceed empirically, looking at our psychological processes and generalizing.